dart-lang/language/working/0524-variance/feature-specification.md

-It is a compile-time error if a variance modifier is specified for a type parameter declared in the type parameter list of a declaration of an extension, a generic function or method, an extension type, or a type alias; or in the type parameter list of a generic function type.
+It is a compile-time error if a variance modifier is specified for a type parameter declared in the type parameter list of a declaration of an extension, a generic function or method, or a type alias; or in the type parameter list of a generic function type.

 *Variance is not relevant to extension declarations, because there is no notion of subsumption.
 Each usage will be a single call site, and the value